 I've accumulated a personal library of nearly a thousand books, many of which are psychology of course, but also philosophy, religion, spirituality, science, poetry, and literature.
 That gives me a lot to work with when it comes to recommending books to clients.

-My Master of Science degree in Psychology from the University of Liverpool taught an approach called the Biopsychosocial Model of health.
-Our body, our mind, and our relationships with others are all connected and interdependent.
-An understanding of how they influence each other is part of what I will bring to our conversations.
+I have a Master of Science degree in Psychology from the University of Liverpool which taught an approach called the Biopsychosocial model of health.
+Our body, our mind, and our relationships with others, are all connected and interdependent.
+An understanding of how they influence one another is part of what I will bring to our conversations.

 Canadian Positive Psychology Association

 Society for the Psychological Study of Men and Masculinities (APA Division 51)

 Society of Group Psychology and Group Psychotherapy (APA Division 49)

 Society for the Advancement of Psychotherapy (APA Division 29)

 In preparation for pursuing registration with the College of Registered Psychotherapists of Ontario (CRPO)

 I hold myself to its Professional Practice Standards and Code of Ethics.

 Fore more information, including other professional experience, studies and certifications, check out my LinkedIn profile.